cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

-the case against desiring-machines deleuzian feminism the femcel manifesto for false idols adventures of puppymonkey & more: ϑ'femcel manifesto"-->
+the case against desiring-machines deleuzian feminism the femcel manifesto for false idols adventures of puppymonkey & more: ϑ'femcel manifesto" nø evil
+-->

 <!-- *i no longer feel much of what has been stated here, neither did I ever believe all this at once simultaneously, ⅋ut it does provide a reliable time capsule for my experience.* -->